Tabster is an eclectic-style application designed to show how to build a tab-bar based iPhone application.

 c) ThreeViewController - shows badging with an input value to change that badge.

 This sample shows how to customize the appearance of its tab items by setting a custom image and title.
 The iOS SDK provides a big set of default icons (Favorites, Features, Top Rated, etc.) that give you built in localized titles.
 There will be a time when you want your own.
-This sample shows how to set these up in Interface Builder or through code.
+This sample shows how to set these up in Storyboards or through code.

 UITabBar appearance customization